| Code | CSB-BP842075MO |

 Recombinant Mouse Chordin-like protein 1 (Chrdl1) is produced through a baculovirus expression system, spanning the full length of the mature protein from amino acids 23 to 447.
 The protein includes an N-terminal 10xHis tag and a C-terminal Myc tag, which makes purification and detection more straightforward.
 SDS-PAGE analysis confirms the protein achieves greater than 85% purity, though this may vary slightly between batches depending on expression conditions.

 Chordin-like protein 1 (Chrdl1) appears to play an important role in controlling signaling pathways during embryonic development and tissue homeostasis.
-Current research suggests it interacts with and regulates various growth factors, which likely influences how cells differentiate and multiply.
+Current research suggests it regulates various growth factors, which likely influence how cells differentiate and multiply.
 This makes Chrdl1 particularly interesting for developmental biology studies, though our understanding of its complete regulatory network remains incomplete.

 Potential Applications